-By the 1930s Clark County's third courthouse was bulging at the seams.
-The county attorney, justice of the peace, welfare department, and other officers were forced to rent space in other areas.
-Paperwork was stored everywhere and insurance rates began to spiral upward.
+By the 1930s, Clark County's third courthouse was bulging at the seams.
+The county attorney, justice of the peace, welfare department and other officers were forced to rent space elsewhere.
+Paperwork was stored everywhere, and insurance rates began to rise.

-In 1937 a grant was obtained to start planning a new structure and Day W. Hilborn was retained as the architect.
-For a $500,000 price tag, he imagined a fortress built of reinforced concrete.
+In 1937, the county received a grant to plan a new structure, and architect Day W. Hilborn was retained.
+For $500,000, he imagined a fortress built of reinforced concrete.

-The need for the new courthouse was so great by 1939 that the commissioners bought the site of the old Central School, had the original plans for the courthouse revised, and built a smaller, less grand building without an elevator, linoleum floors, or finishing touches in the halls for $351,981.
+A new courthouse was badly needed by 1939 that the commissioners bought the old Central School site, revised the original plans for the courthouse, and built a smaller, less grand building without an elevator, linoleum floors or finishing touches in the halls for $351,981.

-The 78,062-square-foot courthouse, with six stories and a basement, was built to withstand hurricanes, earthquakes, and fires (of course).
+The 78,062-square-foot courthouse, with six stories and a basement, was built to withstand hurricanes, earthquakes and fires, of course.
 In November 1941, voters approved a special levy to raise another $64,071 to complete the building.
-It was dedicated in 1942 and that same year courthouse number three was torn down.
+It was dedicated in 1942 and courthouse number three was torn down.